vmmc2/AoC/README.md

 # AoC
-A repository to story solutions for various problems of different Advent of Code editions.
+A repository to store solutions for various problems of different Advent of Code editions.